-William Byron, driver of the No. 24 Liberty University Chevrolet Camaro ZL1, will be available to members of the media at the Martinsville Speedway media center on Saturday, Oct.
-29, at 11:15 a.m. local time.
+William Byron, driver of the No. 24 RaptorTough.com Chevrolet Camaro ZL1, will be available to members of the media at the Martinsville Speedway media center on Friday, April 8, at 3:45 p.m. local time.

-THE FUGLE FILES: Sunday’s race will mark Rudy Fugle’s fourth at Martinsville Speedway as a Cup Series crew chief.
-In his first three starts, Fugle has one win (April 2022) and three top-five finishes with the No. 24 Hendrick Motorsports team.
-Aside from his Cup Series starts, the Livonia, New York, native has 14 races at the paperclip-shaped track already under his belt, all in the Camping World Truck Series.
-In those events, Fugle has accumulated one win (May 2019), six top-five finishes and 12 top-10s.
-Two of those appearances came with Byron in 2016 when the duo started seventh in both races and earned a third-place result in the spring and an eighth-place finish in the fall.
+THE FUGLE FILES: Sunday’s race will mark Fugle’s third in the Cup Series at Martinsville.
+Last season, he and the No. 24 team raced to two top-five finishes, a fourth in the spring and fifth in the fall at the Virginia track.
+Aside from his Cup starts, the Livonia, New York, native has 14 races at the paperclip-shaped track already under his belt, all in the NASCAR Camping World Truck Series.
+In those 14 races, Fugle has accumulated one win (May 2019), six top-five finishes and 12 top-10s.
+Two of those previous starts were with Byron, both in 2016, where the duo grabbed a top-five finish and two top-10s.